 You don’t need to do anything special to encourage your baby’s memory development—no flash cards or brain games are necessary!
 In addition to providing lots of love, attention, stimulation, and good nutrition, try the following:

 - Talk to your baby.
 Wide exposure to language stimulates later cognitive ability, including memory.

 - Play with your baby.
 It’s a good idea to provide a variety of different playthings, so he doesn’t grow bored with the same ones.

 - Provide brain-nourishing nutrition.
-Providing nutrients like the omega-3 fatty acid DHA during infancy has been shown to support cognitive skills into the preschool years.
-Find out more about formulas containing these key nutrients here.
+Providing nutrients like the omega-3 fatty acid DHA from breast milk, or formula that has it, during infancy has been shown to support cognitive skills into the preschool years.